Wildfires at the Art-Science Interface

 Our plan is to continue our partnership and further develop opportunities to foster art and science projects throughout the life of the Centre, with a view to enhancing understanding around the complexity of wildfires and wildfire research across the planet, and bring to the public multiple new ways of engaging with this global issue.
 Our scope is broad, although we are particularly interested in bringing to the fore Indigenous perspectives of wildfire, and exploring issues around climate, fire and colonialism, in coordination with the Centre’s EDI Working Group.

-To date, the initiative has kindly been awarded funding from King’s College London (SSPP Faculty Research Fund; ESRC- IAA fund; and the Department of Geography), Menzies Australia Institute, University of Melbourne, and the Schenberg Trust.
+In addition to funding from the Leverhulme Trust via our Centre, to date the initiative has kindly been awarded funding from King’s College London (SSPP Faculty Research Fund; ESRC- IAA fund; and the Department of Geography), Menzies Australia Institute, University of Melbourne, and the Schenberg Trust, with additional support from Science Gallery London.

-For more information, please contact project lead, Dr Adriana Ford at a.ford@imperial.ac.uk, or co-lead Svetlana Sequeira Costa the Arts Cabinet at info@artscabinet.org
+For more information, please contact Dr Adriana Ford at a.ford@imperial.ac.uk

 1. Seeing Fire: Perspectives through Art and Science (2020)